 After that, just add all of the kofta meatball ingredients into a bowl and mix well for about 3-5 minutes to achieve the right kofta texture.

 Once the Middle Eastern meatballs are rolled, they only need about 15 minutes in the oven.
-I like to prepare my side dish of tomato and cucumber salad and some fluffy basmati rice for these kofta meatballs during that time.
+I like to prepare my side dish of some fluffy basmati rice for these kofta meatballs during that time.

 What is the difference between kofta meatballs and regular meatballs?